Stochastic synaptic dynamics under learning: Dynamics of learning

 \subsection{Forgetting on the macroscopic time scale}

 Here, we take the final steps from neuron- and synapse models to a key property of memory--the memory capacity.
-To this end, we compute the degradation of a memory trace from which we estimate the fraction of false positives in an attempted recall.
+To this end, we compute the degradation of a memory trace from which we estimate the fraction of correctly activated neurons in an attempted recall.

-\paragraph{Trace degradation}
+\subsubsection{Trace degradation}